bleonardb3/Proof-of-Technology/DSX/Lab-3/README.md

 ### Step 9.
 Click the `app.R` file in the files pane in the lower right of the RStudio IDE
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-shiny-app.png"/>

 ### Step 10.
 Click the `Run App` (green triangle) in the top right of the main panel to run the app.
-The app will appear in the Viewer pane in the bottom right corner of the IDE.
+The app should appear in the Viewer pane in the bottom right corner of the IDE.
+If it does not, select the little black downward pointing triangle and set to Run in Viewer Pane.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-app-viewer.png"/>

 ### Step 11.
-Click the little black downward pointing triangle next to the  `Run App` (green triangle) in the top right of the main panel to run the app in another browser window.
+Click the little black downward pointing triangle next to the  `Run App` (green triangle) in the top right of the main panel to run the app in another browser window (Run External).
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-app-external.png"/>

 ### Step 12.
 In the running app, click on some of the rows in the table and vet some of the records.